Japan's Kishida, S. Korea's Yoon talk tech, cooperation in Silicon Valley

 It was the latest effort by the Asian neighbors to improve ties, which had been in what Kishida called "deep difficulty" before he and Yoon embarked this year on a campaign to repair them.

-The two have meet several times since a Camp David summit with U.S. President Joe Biden in August.
-Yoon and Kim met one on one and together with Biden on the sidelines of the Asia-Pacific Economic Cooperation (APEC) summit in San Francisco, which ended on Friday.
+The two have met several times since a Camp David summit with US President Joe Biden in August.
+Yoon and Kishida met on one and together with Biden on the sidelines of the Asia-Pacific Economic Cooperation (APEC) summit in San Francisco, which ended on Friday.

 Concerned about a more aggressive China and the nuclear and missile ambitions of North Korea, Washington has been keen for its two key Asian allies to mend relations, frayed over issues such as the forced labor of Koreans under Japan's 1910-1945 colonization of the Korean Peninsula.

-In addition to military and economic cooperation, Yoon and Kishida on Friday signaled work on science and technology would be a central to their relationship-building.
-Each spoke of the importance of technology sharing for "likeminded" countries.
+In addition to military and economic cooperation, Yoon and Kishida on Friday signaled work on science and technology would be central to their relationship-building.
+Each spoke of the importance of technology sharing for "like-minded" countries.

 Noting that innovations like quantum computing have national security implications, Yoon said cooperative development must take place with countries that have common values.